-We brown the butter first in this recipe because browned butter adds wonderful flavor to the dough.
+We brown the butter first in this recipe because brown butter adds wonderful flavor to the dough.
 If you are short on time or don't want to bother, you can skip browning the butter, just start with room temperature butter.

 - 1 cup (2 sticks, 8 ounces, 225 g) unsalted butter

 - 2 1/2 cups all purpose flour

 - 1 teaspoon salt